askui/askui-dev-docs/README.md

 ### Githooks

-This repo uses [githooks](https://git-scm.com/docs/githooks) with [husky](https://github.com/typicode/husky) to lint and test the code, to help you stick to the commit message standard by opening up a cli for constructing the commit message on each commit, prepending the commit message with the issue number or linting the commit message etc. In some cases, e.g., when using a Git client such as [Git Tower](https://www.git-tower.com/) or [GitKraken](https://www.gitkraken.com/), cherry-picking, rebasing or in a ci pipeline, you may want to disable githooks, especially the interactive cli.
+This repository uses [githooks](https://git-scm.com/docs/githooks) with [husky](https://github.com/typicode/husky) to lint and test the code, to help you stick to the commit message standard by opening up a CLI for constructing the commit message on each commit, prepending the commit message with the issue number or linting the commit message etc. In some cases, e.g., when using a Git client such as [Git Tower](https://www.git-tower.com/) or [GitKraken](https://www.gitkraken.com/), cherry-picking, rebasing or in a CI pipeline, you may want to disable githooks, especially the interactive CLI.

-For skipping the interactive cli when commiting, set the environment variable `SKIP_CZ_CLI` to `true`.
+For skipping the interactive CLI when committing, set the environment variable `SKIP_CZ_CLI` to `true`.
 ```sh
 $ export SKIP_CZ_CLI=true
 ```